danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Fine-tuning**: a type of transfer learning involving adapting a model that was previously trained on one dataset of general data for a new purpose, training it on a smaller subset of domain-specific data, reducing the amount of time and data required to build a model

+**Representation learning**: learning representations of the data that are better suited for downstream tasks, such as classification

 ## Optimization
 ### Gradient descent